 The specific symptoms may vary based on the location of the tumor.

-Treatment depends on where the tumor is located and whether or not it has spread.
-Options may include surgical removal or radiation or chemotherapy to shrink the tumor.
+Treatment depends on the location of the tumor and whether or not it has spread.
+Options may include surgical removal, or radiation or chemotherapy to shrink the tumor.

 Carbon monoxide poisoning

 Carbon monoxide is an odorless, colorless gas that occurs when a person burns fuel in an automobile, stove, small engine, lantern, grill, fireplace, gas range cooker, or furnace.

 Carbon monoxide has a

 - chest pain

 Some people who are sleeping or have been drinking alcohol may not experience symptoms, which can